rushil-ambati/track-driver-ai/docs/docs.md

 1. Naturally occurring situations requiring urgent attention (eg. a pedestrian popping out quickly from occluded/hidden area from the car’s sensors and the human driver taking control to brake)
 2. Driver caution, judgement, or preference (eg. if the human thinks the planned path by the ADS might be wrong and takes over control)
 3. Courtesy to other road users (eg. if the human thinks the AV is confusing other road users in its actions and takes over control)
-4. True AV limitations or errors (eg. when an AV crashes into a lamp post)
+4. True AV limitations or errors (eg. when an AV crashes into a lamppost)

 Of course, measuring a disengagement is an important analytic for the performance, but it provides no insight into the reason why the ADS was disengaged in the first place.

 #### Scoring

 A qualitative method of measuring success for an ADS is just to watch it in action and rate it on intuition by watching it drive from an external perspective.
-By nature this method is less accurate due to it not being based on statistics or ground truths.
+By nature, this method is less accurate due to it not being based on statistics or ground truths.

-I can rate the agent’s driving on smoothness of turning and amount of jitter.
+I can rate the agent’s driving on the smoothness of turning and amount of jitter.

 In the case I am training the system to go around a one-lane track, I can count how many times the vehicle goes off the track/crashes.

-If instead I am training the system to stay in one lane on a two-lane track, I can check for how many times the agent breaches the lane lines on one lap.
+If instead, I am training the system to stay in one lane on a two-lane track, I can check for how many times the agent breaches the lane lines on one lap.